lab11/signpost/modules/gas_particulate/README.md

 ### Sulfur Dioxide

-The only cheaper SO~2~ sensor that we can find is the SPEC SO~2~ sensor.
-Given the poor performance of the other spec sensors and lack of testing we don't think it is worth trying to measure SO~2~ at this time.
+The only cheaper sulfur dioxide sensor that we can find is the SPEC SO<sub>2</sub> sensor.
+Given the poor performance of the other spec sensors and lack of testing we don't think it is worth trying to measure sulfur dioxide at this time.

-##Conclusions
+## Conclusions
 It seems that building a PM2.5 module out of the PMS5003 sensor could be a good start to deploying low-cost, medium-reliability particle sensors on the Signpost platform, however expanding to other sensors begins to go down a path of high difficulty for